dxos/dxos/docs/content/tutorial/profile.md

   if (!profile) {
     const handleRegistration = async ({ username }) => {
       if (username) {
-        const { publicKey, secretKey } = createKeyPair();
+        // TODO(burdon): API should have defaults for keys (not require crypto). const { publicKey, secretKey } = createKeyPair();
         await client.halo.createProfile({ publicKey, secretKey, username });
       }